pavitranew/session-4/readme.md

 })
 ```

-The array of entries should appear in the terminal.
+The array of entries should appear in the terminal on refresh.

 Other pertinent methods here include the `.find()` method.
 It is run against a collection and is just one of a [series of methods](https://docs.mongodb.com/manual/reference/method/js-collection/).